sundaxi/linuxTraining/Linux_Booting.md

 - SystemV Period (RHEL5). /etc/inittab
 - Upstart (RHEL6). /etc/init/
-- Systemd(RHEL7). /etc/
+- Systemd(RHEL7). /usr/lib/systemd/

-- Determine the runlevel(systemv), for systemd, it's just a logical old concept which is inherited from SystemV
+- Determine the runlevel(systemv), for systemd, it's just a logical old concept which is inherited from SystemV.
+Initial tty/serial console
 - rc.sysinit to initiate the boot provisioning
 - start the services based on runnlevel